Market economy: Property rights

 For market economies to function efficiently, governments must establish clearly defined and enforceable property rights for assets and capital goods.
 However, property rights do not specifically mean private property rights and market economies do not logically presuppose the existence of private ownership of the means of production.
 Market economies can and often do include various types of cooperatives or autonomous state-owned enterprises that acquire capital goods and raw materials in capital markets.
 These enterprises utilize a market-determined free price system to allocate capital goods and labor.
 In addition, there are many variations of market socialism where the majority of capital assets are socially owned with markets allocating resources between socially owned firms.
 These models range from systems based on employee-owned enterprises based on self-management to a combination of public ownership of the means of production with factor markets.

 Supply and demand

-Supply and demand supposedly work in tandem.
+Supply and demand work in tandem.
 The economic theory is that supply slopes upwards as people buy more and demand drops as prices rise and people buy less.

 Market economies rely upon a price system to signal market actors to adjust production and investment.
 Price formation relies on the interaction of supply and demand to reach or approximate an equilibrium where the unit price for a particular good or service is at a point where the quantity demanded equals the quantity supplied.

 The price data point where the supply and demand lines intersect is called the market-clearing price.